 Allows cost reduction because it is produced on site, does not require consumables and has low maintenance costs, in addition to a very significant reduction in fertilizers, pesticides and other agents.

 Ozone is a naturally produced gas that is commonly used as a sanitizing agent to help kill microorganisms in water.

 Ozonated water has been used abroad in greenhouses, out-of-ground and in open field cultivations and, by now, it is increasingly used given the excellent results obtained without using chemical products.

-Some tested and recognized ozone benefits on the horticulture are:
+Some tested and recognized ozone benefits on the natural agriculture are:

 Ozone is easy to produce from air or oxygen;